dhis2/dhis2-fhir-adapter/README.md

 | VACCINE       | VACCINE_BCG   | http://hospital.org/vaccine-codes | T-BCG |
 | VACCINE       | VACCINE_BCG   | http://hl7.org/fhir/sid/cvx       | CVX   |

 To make scripts even more reusable, passing arguments to scripts would increase the reusability immensely.
-It has not yet been implemented and it has not been decided if and when such a feature will be integrated.
+It has not yet been implemented but it has been decided that such a feature will be integrated.

     !input.notGiven && codeUtils.containsCode(input.vaccineCode, args['immunizationCode'])